RRamach11/Getting-and-Cleaning-Data/README.md

-# Getting-and-Cleaning-Data

-The purpose of this project is my ability to collect, work with, and clean a data set.
+The purpose of this project is to collect, work with, and clean a data set.

 Review criteria
  - The submitted data set is tidy.